anosatsuk124/markdown-editor-ts/README.md

 # Markdown Editor

 A simple markdown editor.
-Its mardown parser is built from scratch.
+Its markdown parser is built from scratch.

 ## Usage